 I’ve been burned on a few popular tourist markets before.
 Living in Chicago, I know that the Navy Pier is a largely useless tourist trap.
 In San Francisco, I visited Fisherman’s Wharf and left unimpressed.

 So even though everyone told me to stop by the Granville Island Public Market in Vancouver, I declined.
 Whoops!
-Turns out, according to everything I’ve read since then, that it’s actually a cool place worth spending some time.
-I’ll have to find out for myself next time.
+Turns out that it’s actually a cool place worth spending some time.

-These were hard lessons learned, but they will be corrected the next time I’m able to make it back to the Pacific Northwest!
+These were hard lessons learned, but hopefully they will help you have an awesome visit to the Pacific Northwest!